 Short also recorded the comedic “I Must Be Home By Twelve O’Clock,” heard below.

-From the Show Boat parody that opens the show (produced by Ziegfeld and titled “Magnolia”) is a simple and sweet number for the secondary female, played by Virginia Newberry, entitled “My Sunday Fella.”
+From the Show Boat parody that opens the show (produced by Ziegfeld and titled “Magnolia”) is a simple and sweet number for the secondary female, played by Barbara Newberry, entitled “My Sunday Fella.”
 The only recording of this number, heard below, is by Victoria Hart.
 (This was featured in the Gershwin birthday post from a few weeks ago.)

 Never officially recorded, “Harlem Serenade,” was introduced by Keeler and the girl ensemble, near the close the first act.
 The rendition featured below is taken from a YouTube recording of pianist Peter Mintun, who also does the vocals.
 Love this song!